Folio III Field Notes

 """Compute TD target using DDQN"""

-In short, TD learning is about estimating the value of a state-action pair and updating this estimate based on the reward and the expected value of the next state.
+In short, TD learning is about estimating the value of a state-action pair and updating that estimate based on the reward and the expected value of the next state.

-- What Mario thinks the value of current state-action pair is
+• What Mario thinks the value of the current state-action pair is.

-- What Mario should think the value is, based on immediate reward received and estimated future value from more stable target network.
+• What Mario should think the value is — based on immediate reward received plus estimated future value from the more stable target network.

-Over time, learning happens by minimising difference and Mario's estimates get closer to reality.
+Over time, learning happens by minimising the difference — Mario's estimates get closer to reality.

 def update_Q_online(self, td_estimate, td_target):